Geovation/catalyst-ngd-wrappers-python/README.md

     - **wkt**: str (well-known text) - A means of searching a geometry for features.
 The search area(s) must be supplied in wkt.
     The function automatically composes the full INTERSECTS filter and adds it to the _filter_ query parameter.
 [How to write well-known text.](https://libgeos.org/specifications/wkt/)
     Make sure that _filter-crs_ is set to the appropriate value.
     - **use-latest-collection** (bool, default False) - If True, it ensures that if a specific version of a collection is not supplied (eg. "bld-fts-building<s>-2</s>"), the latest version is used.
-If _use-latest-collection=True_ but the given collection does include a version, the specified version is always used regardless of use_latest_collection.
+If _use-latest-collection=True_ but the given collection does include a version, the specified version is always used regardless.
     - **request-limit**: int (default 50) - the number of OS NGD Feature requests at which to cap the Catalyst request.
 Consider [pricing](https://osdatahub.os.uk/plans).
         - **$${\color{red}IMPORTANT}$$**: When used with _geom_ and/or _col_ exention, this limit applies <ins>per search area, per collection</ins>.
         The total number of features returned could therefore be much higher.